whydinkov/ranlp-2019/README.md

 # Detecting toxicity in news articles - a study for news in Bulgarian language

 ## Motivation
 Current repository is used as an experiment evaluation system.
 Generated results are being used in a research inspired by [RANLP'19](http://lml.bas.bg/ranlp2019/start.php) conference.
+Full paper can be found in [arXiv.org](https://arxiv.org/abs/1908.09785)

+## Reproducing experiments
+If you plan to continue research on top of this or to reproduce , please check [Quick Start](docs/quick_start.md) in docs.

 ## Dataset